Marian O'Herlihy, Reg MBACP, Integrative Counsellor

 In addition to my private practice I have counselled for a number of years in a women’s prison and a local counselling charity.

 I bring my skills as a registered and experienced counsellor combined with a genuine compassion, warmth and generosity of self.

 If you decide to use my services we will draw up a working agreement.
-This agreement will give a framework of what to expect from therapy at Ken Counselling.
-It will address how frequently we will meet (whether it be in person or online), scheduled reviews of our work and important information about the confidentiality of the service.
+This agreement will give a framework of what to expect from therapy with me, either at Ken Counselling in Wilmslow or Phoenix Counselling Services in central Manchester.
+The agreement will address how frequently we will meet (whether it be in person or online), scheduled reviews of our work and important information about the confidentiality of the service.

 Areas of special interest

 I have a particular interest is working with clients whose lives are impacted by loss of one type or another, be it loss of a loved one through bereavement, loss of a key person in your life through relationship breakdown, loss of employment or perhaps a loss of identity as a result of a significant life change.

 At present global circumstances lead to a sense of loss for many – the coronavirus pandemic has impacted what we consider our basic freedoms with a loss of personal autonomy over where we go or who we spend precious time with.
 The loss of our personal choice about how we do things can leave us feeling unsteady as though we are on shifting sands.
 Transitioning through these significant life events can seem challenging.
 Therapy can be a useful support as you work to adjust to the changed landscape.

 You will see below that I work with a range of issues in addition to bereavement and loss.
 Whatever the issue, be assured that I will provide a safe, supportive, confidential, non-judgemental environment in which to explore your challenges.